Borden, Indiana: History

 A well known establishment in Borden is Brewer's General Store.
 This family owned store was opened by John Brewer in 1931 and was owned and managed by the extended Brewer family until its closing in 2012.
 Due to Borden's rural setting, Brewer's took pride in marketing itself as a provider of goods in the scenic "Hillbilly" Valley.
 Favorites of the store included a large wheel of Wisconsin Rat Trap Cheese, Amish hard candies and Hillbilly Popsickles (large dill pickles served on a wooden stick).

 Another popular establishment was George McKinley & Son Hardware Feed Store on Highway 60.
-McKinley had traded roughly 100 acres on Martinsburg Knob for the store in the 1920's.
+McKinley had traded roughly 100 acres on Martinsburg Knob for the store in the 1920s.
 The pot-belly stove in the center of the store served as a gathering place for community checker matches.
 A 5' X 10' display window highlighted seasonal goods and was kept up-to-date by granddaughters Joyce (Money) and Marilyn (Riley).
 The store also provided the community with fuel with its Shell service station.
 Now there is a Dollar General Store parking lot on that site.

 In the 1960s, several dams were constructed along the tributaries leading to Muddy Fork, which runs through the town.
 This helped keep Borden from being flooded during heavy rains.
 On April 3, 1974, an F5 tornado struck the west side of Borden before moving into nearby Daisy Hill, killing one person.
 On May 27, 2004, an F2 tornado struck the northern edge of the town, doing damage to homes and the trees on the hillside but causing no deaths.
 On March 2, 2012, an EF4 tornado, hit nearby Pekin and the northern Borden community of Daisy Hill before moving along to Henryville and points further northeast.
 This tornado did extensive damage to these areas and was responsible for deaths in Pekin, Henryville, and other Indiana towns and counties.

 In the early 2000s, William W. Borden High School underwent an expansion project and a new building was built in place of the school parking lot.
 A new parking lot was then built at the old Borden Park.
 With the help of donations from the community and the generosity of the Koetter Family of Starlight, the town then built a new Borden Community Park on the East end of Borden near the former Kimball International plant, along Muddy Fork.
 It includes basketball and tennis courts, a soccer field, a little league baseball complex, a walking path along the fork, and a war memorial for local residents who served in the military.
 The Borden Valley Day Festival is held in the park annually on the second Saturday in June.